 |Labor agreement||Prof & Tech Eng, Local 21|

 See Historic and future compensation information for this class

 Job Code: 1244

-Under direction, performs difficult and responsible professional and technical human resources work in the areas of recruitment, examinations, classification and compensation, employee and/or labor relations, benefits administration or human resources operations; may lead or supervise human resources analysts and/or clerical/technical staff.
+Under direction, performs difficult and responsible professional and technical human re-sources work in the areas of recruitment; examinations; classification and compensation; employee and/or labor relations; benefits administration; human resources operations; diversity, equity, and inclusion; or personnel training; may lead or supervise human resources analysts and/or clerical/technical staff.

-Class 1244 Senior Human Resources Analyst is distinguished from class 1241 Human Resources Analyst in that the prior: (1) leads or supervises a small team of professional staff involved in recruitment and selection, classification and compensation, employee and/or labor relations, benefits administration or human resources operations, or (2) performs difficult and specialized human resources work and thereby serving as a resource for special problems.
+Class 1244 Senior Human Resources Analyst is distinguished from class 1241 Human Re-sources Analyst in that the prior: (1) leads or supervises a small team of professional staff involved in recruitment and selection; classification and compensation; employee and/or labor relations; benefits administration; human resources operations; diversity, equity, and inclusion; or personnel training; or (2) performs difficult and specialized human resources work and thereby serving as a resource for special problems.